-How?
 According to Timothy McCall, M.D., you can calm down your mind and untangle your mental loops that cause stress through yoga.
 This mind-body practice, which combines controlled breathing, physical poses, and meditation, helps you relax and improves your cognitive ability.
 Best of all, these poses can easily be mastered by yoga newbies or beginners—reasons why some call it morning yoga for beginners and others refer to it as beginners yoga poses.

 Keep your eyes closed and hold the position for about 30 to 60 seconds.